clustervision/trinityX/doc/configuration.rst

 trix_repos              Path          `trix_root`/repos  The default path where the local TrinityX rpm repository will be located.

-selinux_enabled         boolean       false              Whether or not to enable SELinux throughout the cluster.
+enable_selinux          boolean       false              Whether or not to enable SELinux throughout the cluster.

-slurm_pam_enabled       boolean       true               Whether or not to enable Slurm PAM module by default.
+enable_slurm_pam        boolean       true               Whether or not to enable Slurm PAM module by default.
                                                          If enabled, sssd's ldap filters will be disabled on the compute nodes.

+enable_docker           boolean       false              Whether or not to install docker tools on the cluster

 shared_fs_type          String        'drbd'             The type of shared storage used on the controllers in TrinityX.
                                                          Currently the only type supported by the installer is 'drbd'.
 Other types are planned for future releases.